Roadway improvements have been shown to reduce crashes.

 Pedestrian deaths occur primarily in urban areas.
-Many pedestrians are killed on crosswalks, sidewalks, median strips and traffic islands.
-Physical separations such as overpasses, underpasses and barriers can reduce the problem.
-Increased illumination and improved signal timing at intersections, and beacons that alert drivers to stop at crosswalks when pedestrians are present also can be effective.
+Engineering measures that separate vehicles and pedestrians such as sidewalks, refuge islands, overpasses and underpasses, and barriers can reduce the problem.
+Increased illumination, improved signal timing at intersections, and beacons that alert drivers to stop at crosswalks when pedestrians are present also can be effective.
 Because traffic speeds affect the risk and severity of pedestrian crashes, reducing speeds can lower pedestrian deaths.

 Vehicle factors also are important.
 Most serious injuries result from pedestrians impacting vehicle bumpers, hoods, or the windshield area.
 Serious head, pelvis and leg injuries are common, and the severity of such injuries may be mitigated through improved vehicle design.

 Daniel, S., Jr. 2004.
 The role of the vehicle front end in pedestrian impact protection.
 Pedestrian Safety (PT-112), 99-112.
 Warrendale, PA: Society of Automotive Engineers.